-At the end of the interview you will usually be asked the following or similar: “Are there any questions you would like to ask?”
+At the end of the interview you will usually be asked: “Are there any questions you would like to ask?”.
 Use this opportunity to show that you have a genuine interest in the role and the organisation and have done some thinking about what you need to know.
 Research the company and have two or three questions prepared, any more could be seen as too many.
-This is your opportunity to “sell yourself” once again as the interviewer(s) will see that you are thinking carefully about the role.
+This is your opportunity to impress once again as the interviewer(s) will see that you are thinking carefully about the role.

 DO ask about:

 Some suggested questions are as follows, but make sure that they have not been answered already during the course of the interview: